Healthy Homes Assessment Woodridge

 Draught Stopping Woodridge

-Draughts increase the likelihood of dropping temperatures within houses.
-A cold home costs more to heat, which completed jobs in wasting energy and incurring higher costs.
+Draughts can lead to dropping temperatures within households.
+A humid house costs more to heat, meaning wasting energy and increased bills.

-If you can feel external air entering or the sound of a clear draught emanating from a gap or hole and you can feel it, it’s probably a gap or hole that requirements sealing in somehow.
-Cracks or gaps with large gaps must be stopped permanently.
-Cracks that are greater than 3mm and let air into or out within the house need seals.
-For example, if the open fireplace is not in use, it may cause draughts and should be sealed off.
-Landlords and property managers are responsible for ensuring that such draughts are squelched in the maximum extent imaginable.
+If you can feel external air coming in or the air is clear from a crack or a gap, then it is most likely a gap or hole that needs sealing in somehow.
+Cracks or gaps with large gaps must be fixed permanently.
+Any gaps greater than 3mm that allow air in or out from your house need seals.
+For example, if an open fireplace isn’t being used, it may cause draughts and should be shut off.
+Property managers and landlords are accountable for making sure that draughts from the fireplace are removed whenever possible.

-There is no require to cover up holes or gaps which are part of the construction.
-For example, tiny gaps around doors and windows may be required to allow movement of the building when the home gets warmer and cooler, in order to let them be shut and opened, rather than being stuck.
-We will check all windows and doors in the Healthy Homes assessment of your rental property.
+You don’t require to block gaps or holes which are part of the construction.
+For instance, small gaps around windows and doors might be necessary to allow movement of the building as the household gets warmer and cooler, in order to let them be shut and opened, rather than being stuck.
+We will inspect the windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections